-Three publications are printed daily by the Legislature.
+Three publications are printed and/or published online daily by the Legislature.
 The Senate and House Journals give a chronological account of the daily proceedings, including the roll call vote upon all actions which require a recorded vote.

-The Journals are printed during the night and distributed to members before each session in the morning.
-The Mini-Data, published daily except Monday and available before the session begins each morning, lists House and Senate bills in numerical order, gives an abbreviated description and the last action on each bill.
-The Weekly Bill Status is published weekly on Monday, lists all bills and resolutions in numerical order, gives more detailed descriptive information and recaps all action on that bill, including roll call votes.
+The Journals are published online daily upon completion of each day's session and printed in limited quantity by the following morning.
+The Mini-Data is published online and printed in limited quantity daily and is available before the session begins each morning.
+It lists House and Senate bills in numerical order and gives an abbreviated description and the last action on each bill.
+The Weekly Bill Status, published weekly by Monday morning, lists all bills and resolutions in numerical order, gives more detailed descriptive information and recaps all action on that bill, including roll call votes.
 The Weekly Bill Status also includes a complete subject index of legislation introduced.
-Each house of the Legislature prints and distributes all bills, resolutions and memorials introduced the previous legislative day.

-Copies of these publications and all bills, resolutions and memorials are available from the Legislative Mail Room located in the basement of the Capitol.
+Copies of these publications and all bills, resolutions, proclamations and memorials are available from the Legislative Information Center located on the Garden Level of the Capitol building.

-The Legislative Council oversees the management responsibilities and permanent staff of the Legislature.
-The Council, established in 1963, consists of the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the majority and minority leaders of each house, four senators appointed by the parties of the Senate, two from each party, and four representatives chosen in caucus by the parties of the House of Representatives, two from each party.
+The Legislative Council, established in 1963, oversees the management responsibilities and permanent staff of the Legislature, is comprised of the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the majority and minority leaders of each house, and four senators and four representatives - two from each party.
+The Legislative Council meets twice annually, in the spring and in the fall.

 Joint Finance-Appropriations Committee